garyfleming/dotfiles/musicbrainz-settings.md

 ## File Naming ##

+Tick: Move files when saving and set to "/Volumes/media/Music"

 Tick: rename files when saving
-Tick: Windows compatibility
-Tick: Moves files to this directory when saving and set to "/Volumes/media/Music"

 Name Files like this:
 ```